smmckay/quex-mirror/doc/source/quex-syntax/patterns/re-context-free.rst

  .. note::

-    For some reason, it has caused some confusion in the past, that pattern substitution requires an extra pair of curly brackets, i.e. to reverse what has been defined as ``PATTERN`` it needs to to be written::
+    The brackets for pattern substituion and the brackets required for framing a command are not the same--both need to be specified.
+E.g.  to reverse what has been defined as ``PATTERN`` it needs to to be written::

                       \R{{PATTERN}}

     which reads from inside to outside: expand the pattern definition, then reverse expanded pattern.
-Inside the curly brackets of ``\R{...}`` any pattern expression may occur in the well defined manner.

 Any character specified as character code, i.e. using `\`, `\x`, `\X`, or `\U` are considered to be Unicode code points.
 For applications in English spoken